How to Choose the Perfect Summer Vacation Rental

 Our Next Rental

 We are off to Ireland this summer with my extended family.
 Taking all of my own advice, we found this outstanding property on the Ring of Kerry.
 We’ve been communicating with the owner of the Caragh Lake House owner for several months.
 He has even created his own website to help visitors plan their trip.
 It has suggestions for day trips, where to go food shopping and places to rent boats and bikes.
-I can’t imagine that when we arrive this house will be anything less that what we have anticipated.
+I can’t imagine that when we arrive this house will be anything less than what we have anticipated.

 Disclosure: This post is sponsored by HomeAway.
 However, it reflects the honest opinion of my experience without outside influence.